What Camera and Photographic Gear Should You Take to Antarctica for Cold Conditions?

 98 x 58 x 31 mm

 Sensor size counts more than just raw pixels.
 Ever since digital cameras were first invented, manufacturers have produced new models with ever increasing pixel counts, though not necessarily with a corresponding increase in picture quality, Shouldn't a 10MP camera be twice as good as 5MP? a 20MP four times as good?

-Pixel number alone is misleading, it should be considered in conjunction with sensor size as well.
-The rectangles with the cameras above are the actual sensor sizes for four currently available digital cameras.
-As the sensor gets smaller, the pixels are squeezed closer together and quality of image suffers.
-The advantage of a smaller sensor however is that the camera itself can be significantly smaller.
+Pixel number alone is misleading, it should be considered in conjunction with sensor size as well, as the sensor gets smaller, the pixels are squeezed closer together and quality of image suffers for the same pixel number.
+A smaller sensor means that the camera itself can be significantly smaller however.

 Note the huge jump in sensor size between the DSLR and Mirrorless models and the two point-and-shoot models and the difference in pixel density.
 This explains why larger cameras deliver better quality results than smaller models with the same number of pixels - Sensors - size matters!

 SLR stands for Single Lens Reflex.
 It means that you look through the taking lens (it only has one), and so see exactly what the sensor sees.
 Just before the photograph is taken a small mirror that enables you to see flips up and out of the way so the light falls on the sensor.
 Mirrorless cameras such as the Fujifilm X-E2S above, do not have a mirror to reduce size and weight, view finding is electronic only, via the large sensor and the rear LCD screen, this means they get through batteries at about twice the rate of a DSLR.

 DSLR / Mirrorless v Point and Shoot